 Bottle or box?

 The downside of liquid detergents is that they are packaged in plastic bottles rather than paper or cardboard.
 You can reduce packaging waste by buying in bulk.
-Bio-D, Faith in Nature, Traidcraft and Ecover do 5 litre refills, and Ecoleaf and Sonett liquid detergents are both available in 20 litre canisters.
+Bio-D, Greenscents, Faith in Nature, Traidcraft and Ecover do 5 litre refills, and Greenscents, Ecoleaf and Sonett liquid detergents are all available in 20 litre canisters.

 Ecover is packaging its products in a blend of 75% Plantplastic® and 25% post-consumer recycled plastic (PCR).
 Plantplastic® is a polyethylene derived from sugarcane that is certified by Bonsucro, a global multi-stakeholder non-profit organisation co-founded by Cargill Inc., a grain multinational with a poor reputation among social justice campaigners.
 Bonsucro claims it is dedicated to reducing the environmental and social impacts of sugar cane production.